thom-bartlett/VW-poll/README.md

 - GUI poll builder interface
 - Anonymous or public options
 - Polls stored in cloud MongoDB
+- Abilitiy to vote for one or multiple options

 # Improvement Ideas
 - Ability to edit polls